eclipse-tractusx/tractusx-edc/docs/development/bidirectional-transfer/BidirectionalDataTransfer.md

 asynchronous communications.
 In this case, the client would either need to skip sending a response or store the response messages to send when it receives the response channel `DataAddress`.

+The response channel lifetime is tied to the forward channel.
+For example, when the forward channel is closed, the response channel will also be closed.

 ## Catena-X Standardization and Tractus-X Support

 To achieve interoperability, Catena-X would need to standardize a bidirectional transfer type similar to its support of